RemiThomson/FPGA_Trading_System/README.md

 - Scans for a matching order to trade against
 - Inserts a new order into the book

-Generates a `trade_valid` pulse with order details upon a successful match.
+It then generates a `trade_valid` pulse with order details upon a successful match.

 ---

 ### `risk_management.v`
 Intercepts trades from the matching engine.
-Ensures no trade violates position or exposure limits using parameterized thresholds.
+Ensures no trade violates position or exposure limits using parameterised thresholds.
 Trades that pass are approved and passed forward for transmission.

 ---

 ### `uart_transmitter.v`
-Serializes and sends approved trades over UART.
+Serialises and sends approved trades over UART.
 Sends back trade details like price, quantity, and participant IDs to an external system (e.g., computer or logger).

 ---